<?xml version='1.0' encoding='UTF-8'?>

 </content>

-<link href="https://conniesue.me/morning-views-from-behind-the-tint/" rel="alternate"/>
+<link href="https://cherrysroom.bearblog.dev/books-to-like-attempt-to-read-this-summer/" rel="alternate"/>

 </entry>